“Spirit within me”

 I once heard what I consider to be a very good definition of insanity: “Doing the same thing, in the same way over and over again and still being upset or disappointed when the results come out unchanged.”
 This applies to our very lives, if we day after day continue to do the same thing, in the same way, how can we expect there to be any change.
 Change of any sort must begin from within, within each and everyone of us.
 As people change, so will the world.

 I invite and encourage all to join my very non-exclusive group of friends.
-All are welcome, no restrictions of any kind.
-I have read in many places that people become more committed to something if they have signed a document of commitment.
+All are welcome, no restrictions of any kind..
 So in that regard I have set up this new page title “Spirit within me”.
 The word “me” should be read as applying to each individual and definitely not me, as in Bill.
 It represents the spirit contained with each of you.
-I hope people will sign up and take membership in the group as a serious commitment.
+I hope people will join in and take membership in the group as a serious commitment.

 OK, what is the group about.
 It is just a group of friends joining together to try in any small way to bring about changes within themselves, within the lives of others and ultimately to the world.